martinjohndyer/FAIR_Code_design/learners/setup.md

 ::::::::::::::::::::::::::::::::::::::: discussion

 In order to teach this course we will work on some short pieces of code.
-[Python][python] has been chosen as the language to fulfill that task.
+[Python][https://www.python.org/] has been chosen as the language to fulfill that task.

 If you already have python 3 installed in your system then you are good to go.
 If not I suggest you use Anaconda to setup a virtual environment.
 To that end you should install [Miniconda3][miniconda3] on your system prior to attending the course.